 Special Education Course Offerings

 The Compass High School curriculum meets California Board of Education Standards.
-Our special education course offerings will grow as Compass expands to serve students in grades 9-12.
+Our special education course offerings will grow as Compass expands to serve increasing numbers of students in grades 8-12.
 (Please note that course offerings are subject to change.)

 Essential Skills Program

 The Compass Essential Skills Program focuses on 6 areas: Learning Strategies, Life Skills, Social Skills, Composition, Reading and Math.
 Essential Skills classes meet for four hours a week, take place during the school day (as electives) and are included in the tuition.
 In addition to individual sessions, skills are incorporated into other classes so students can experience the practical application on a daily basis.